Marinto-Richee/Advanced-Android/Proximity Sensor/README.md

 Step 5: Design layout in activity_main.xml.

-Step 6: Display process of proximitysensor in android mobile devices.
+Step 6: Display process of proximity sensor in android mobile devices.

 Step 7: Save and run the application.

 ## PROGRAM:
 ```
 /*
-Program to print the process of proximitysensor in android mobile devices”.
+Program to print the details of proximity sensor in android mobile devices.
 Developed by:          Marinto Richee J
 Registeration Number : 212220230031
 */
 ```